Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Abstract

 \section{Abstract}

-The accurate prediction of smooth steering inputs is crucial for autonomous vehicle applications because control actions with jitter might cause the vehicle system to become unstable.
-To address this problem in automobile lane-keeping control without the use of additional smoothing algorithms, we developed a soft-constrained iterative linear\textendash quadratic regulator (soft-CILQR) algorithm by integrating CILQR algorithm and a model predictive control (MPC) constraint relaxation method.
-We incorporated slack variables into the state and control barrier functions of the soft-CILQR solver to soften the constraints in the optimization process so that stabilizing control inputs can be calculated in a relatively simple manner.
-Two types of automotive lane-keeping experiments were conducted with a linear system dynamics model to test the performance of the proposed soft-CILQR algorithm and to compare its performance with that of the CILQR algorithm: numerical simulations and experiments involving challenging vision-based maneuvers.
+The accurate prediction of smooth steering inputs is crucial for automotive applications because control actions with jitter might cause the vehicle system to become unstable.
+To address this problem in automobile lane-keeping control without the use of additional smoothing algorithms, we developed a novel soft-constrained iterative linear\textendash quadratic regulator (soft-CILQR) algorithm by integrating CILQR algorithm and a model predictive control (MPC) constraint relaxation method.
+We incorporated slack variables into the state and control barrier functions of the soft-CILQR solver to soften the constraints in the optimization process such that control input stabilization can be achieved in a computationally simple manner.
+Two types of automotive lane-keeping experiments (numerical simulations and experiments involving challenging vision-based maneuvers) were conducted with a linear system dynamics model to test the performance of the proposed soft-CILQR algorithm, and its performance was compared with that of the CILQR algorithm.
 In the numerical simulations, the soft-CILQR and CILQR solvers managed to drive the system toward the reference state asymptotically; however, the soft-CILQR solver obtained smooth steering input trajectories more easily than did the CILQR solver under conditions involving additive disturbances.
-In the experiments with visual inputs, the soft-CILQR controller outperformed the CILQR controller in terms of tracking accuracy and steering smoothness during the driving of an ego vehicle on TORCS.
+The results of the vision-based experiments in which an ego vehicle drove in perturbed TORCS environments with various road friction settings were consistent with those of the numerical tests.
+The proposed soft-CILQR algorithm achieved an average runtime of 2.55 ms and is thus applicable for real-time autonomous driving scenarios.